srogmann/jsmud-analysis/README.md

     	.sorted()
     	.collect(Collectors.joining("-"));

+These proxies can't be used in JDK 16 and later when the stream-API is used.
+Therefore the class-generation had been added as default.

 ### JsmudClassLoader: Static initializer and constructors
 JSMUD operates on classes of the JVM using reflection.
 Static initializers are executed after loading, an empty constructor is needed to instanciate an object.
 The class-loader JsmusClassLoader tries to the manipulate the bytecode of a class so one can step through static initializers and constructors.